tobiscode/disstans/docsrc/tutorials/tutorial_2.rst

     >>> net.evaluate(ts_description="Displacement", output_description="Fit_noreg")

-We saved a lot of lines and hassle compared to the previous fitting by using the :class:`~geonat.network.Network` methods.
+We saved a lot of lines and hassle compared to the previous fitting by using the :class:`~disstans.network.Network` methods.
 Let's calculate the residuals and errors, and print some statistics:

 .. doctest::